nnellans/terraform-guide/README.md

   - This shorthand is not recommended any more.
 Instead, use `list(any)`
   - When using `list` or `list(any)` the List values must still all be the same Type (string, number, etc.)
 - Setting the value of a List variable, two options:
-  - Put each value on its own line, separated by commas
+  1. Put each value on its own line, separated by commas
      ```terraform
      listName = [
        "first",
        "second",
        "third"
      ]
      ```
-  - Put all values on a single line, also separated by commas
+  2. Put all values on a single line, also separated by commas
      ```terraform
      listName = [ "first", "second", "third" ]
      ```
 - A comma after the last value is allowed, but not required
 - Using a specific value from the List:  `var.listName[3]`
 - Lists are zero-based, so the the first entry is always index 0:  `var.listName[0]`
 - Some example List Functions:
   - Find the number of items inside a list:  `length(var.listName)`

 ### Tuple Variables
-- This is the 'structural' version of the List type
+- This is the *structural* version of the List type
-- It requires you to define a schema (within square brackets).
-This allows you to use different variable Types inside the Tuple
+- You are allowed to use different variable Types inside the Tuple
+- It requires you to define a schema within Square Brackets:
   - `type = tuple( [schema] )`
   - Example: `type = tuple( [ string, number, bool ] )`

 ### Map Variables
-Maps are represented by a pair of curly braces `{ }` containing a series of key/value pairs.
-For Maps, Keys are always strings, and Values must always be of the same Type
+Maps are represented by a pair of curly braces `{ }` containing a series of key/value pairs
+- Keys are always strings
+- Values must always be of the same Type
 - `type = map(string)` This defines a Map where all the values are Strings
   ```terraform
   mapName = {